Types of Mental Health Treatment

 Depending on the specific mental health disorder, mental health treatment initiates with psychotherapy.
 Psychotherapy can range from an array of multiple treatments; however the most common are listed below:

-Cognitive-behavioral therapy (CBT): Cognitive behavioral therapy encompasses multiple techniques that focus on recognizing negative automatic thoughts and behaviors and using techniques to replace them with positive behaviors and cognition.
+Cognitive behavioral therapy encompasses multiple techniques that focus on recognizing negative automatic thoughts and behaviors and using techniques to replace them with positive behaviors and cognition.
 Distorted or maladaptive thoughts are initially identified and addressed to allow better insight and understanding of the underlying triggers associated with these thoughts.
 Both the individual and therapist must recognize these thoughts and when and why they occur in order for behavioral change to take place.
 Behavioral approaches include journaling, exploring the underlying irrational beliefs regarding the individual’s self-esteem, learning to differentiate between healthy and unhealthy feelings, and maintaining a written log of thoughts and resulting feelings.

 Interpersonal psychotherapy (IPT): Interpersonal psychotherapy (IPT) addresses specific areas within the individual that cause maladaptive thoughts, perceptions, and behaviors.
-Recognizing interpersonal conflicts, conflicts with others, grief, and stress can help change the maladaptive thoughts and work to improve mood and self-esteem.
+Recognizing interpersonal conflicts, conflicts with others, grief, and stress can help change maladaptive thoughts and work to improve mood and self-esteem.

-Eye movement desensitization and reprocessing (EMDR): Eye movement desensitization and reprocessing (EMDR) helps individuals recognize, process, and work through their trauma in a healthy and safe manner.
+Eye movement desensitization and reprocessing (EMDR) helps individuals recognize, process, and work through their trauma in a healthy and safe manner.
 The individual does not have to re-experience the trauma but instead is required to focus on the unsettling memory and subsequent emotions associated with the traumatic event.
 EMDR uses a mechanism known as eye-movement tracking, which involves concentrating on the past traumatic event while simultaneously using side-to-side eye movement to track external stimuli such as the wave of a finger.
 This stage allows for the recognition of internal associations, allowing the client to process the memory and disturbing feelings that are associated with the traumatic event.
 After each phase of the bilateral movement, the therapist asks the client how they feel, and this process continues until the memory of the trauma is no longer disturbing.
 Over time, these distressing feelings and associations are replaced with empowerment and strength.
 Keep in mind that the memory of the traumatic event will still exist, but the negative feelings and emotions associated with the trauma are no longer interfering with daily functioning.

 Family-based therapy (FBT): Family therapy, or family-based treatment, has been shown to be most effective in individuals who are under 18 years old and if applied within three years of the onset of the illness.
 Many experts believe that mental health disorders are a family disease, meaning that all family members are affected by the disorder.
-In family therapy, the family is not only taught about the symptoms, underlying triggers, and complications associated with their loved one’s disorder, but they are also taught healthy boundaries and types of support they can offer to help their loved one recover from their mental health disorder.
+In family therapy, the family is not only taught about the symptoms, underlying triggers, and complications associated with their loved one’s disorder but they are also taught healthy boundaries and types of support they can offer to help their loved one recover from their mental health disorder.

 Types of mental health treatment: medication